MonikaBarget/Revolts/overviews.md

-<h3>Overviews of British and colonial media production</h3>
+### British and colonial media production

-Other tables and charts relating to the publication of **provincial papers** and the circulation of manuscript material will follow over time.

-<h3>Tagged vocabulary extracted from eighteenth-century publications</h3>
+<h3>Tagged vocabulary extracted from eighteenth-century riot and rebellion publications</h3>

 Vocabulary relating to agents, media and political concepts of the eighteenth-century have been semi-automatically extracted from eighteenth-century publications and tagged in order to consistently analyse discourse developments over time and across space.